DataBiosphere/terra-cli/README.md

 #### Workspace
 ```
 Usage: terra workspace [COMMAND]
-Commands related to the Terra workspace.
+Setup a Terra workspace.
 Commands:
   create       Create a new workspace.
   mount        Mount an existing workspace to the current directory.
   delete       Delete an existing workspace.
   list-users   List the users of the workspace.
-  add-user     Add a user to the workspace.
+  add-user     Add a user or group to the workspace.
-  remove-user  Remove a user from the workspace.
+  remove-user  Remove a user or group from the workspace.
 ```

 A Terra workspace is backed by a Google project.
 Creating a new workspace also creates a new backing Google